sap-tutorials/Tutorials/tutorials/build-use-case-buddy/build-use-case-buddy.md

     <!-- size:400px -->
     ![Import](visuals/Import4.png)

+    *In case you receive an error due to missing roles at this point, it may be that you lack the right roles in your BTP cockpit setup.
+A quick role assignment should fix that.
+Please refer to this [guide]( https://help.sap.com/docs/build-apps/service-guide/configuring-user-roles) and use the mentioned roles.*

-1. Repeat the steps with the other templates you downloaded.
+2. Repeat the steps with the other templates you downloaded.

-1. All done!
+3. All done!
 Now you can see your imported projects.

     <!-- size:300px -->
     ![Import](visuals/Import5.png)